Hunter × Hunter: Production

-Author Yoshihiro Togashi explained that one of his hobbies was collecting objects of all sorts, so he was inspired to create a manga involving collecting titled "(something) Hunter".
-He came up with the final name Hunter × Hunter while watching the television variety show Downtown, in which the hosts often repeat what they say to make the audience laugh.
+Author Yoshihiro Togashi stated that his hobby of collecting various objects inspired him to create a manga about collecting, initially conceptualized under the title "(something) Hunter".
+The final title, Hunter × Hunter, was conceived while Togashi watched the television variety show Downtown, where hosts often repeat phrases for comedic effect.
 The "×" in the title is silent.
-As with his previous series, YuYu Hakusho, Togashi used drafting ink and Kabura pens for his illustrations but began using an eMac to color them.
-Togashi uses few or no assistants in the manga's production; however, fellow manga artist and future wife Naoko Takeuchi assisted Togashi in adding screentone to single-color pages for the first volume.
-With the birth of their first son early in its publication, Togashi felt that this personal aspect of his life would be a great influence on his work, particularly the manga's theme of a young boy searching for his father.
+As with his previous series, YuYu Hakusho, Togashi used drafting ink and Kabura pens for illustrations, but began employing an eMac software for coloring.
+Togashi typically works with few or no assistants; however, fellow manga artist and future wife Naoko Takeuchi assisted in applying screentone to single-color pages for the first volume.
+The birth of their first son early in the manga's publication led Togashi to believe his personal life would significantly influence the work, particularly its theme of a young boy searching for his father.

-There have been several instances in which Togashi has apologized to readers in Shueisha's Weekly Shōnen Jump for low-quality artwork and promised to redraw portions of the chapters for their tankōbon (collected volume) releases.
-In addition, the publication history of the Hunter × Hunter manga has been plagued with hiatuses, in which serialized chapters would be separated by extended periods of time.
-After returning from a two-year-long hiatus in June 2014, and joining the English-language Weekly Shonen Jump lineup, the manga went on another just two months later.
-The series returned from this hiatus on April 18, 2016, however, just over two months later, Hunter × Hunter began another hiatus on June 4, 2016.
-It came back on June 26, 2017, and just over two months later, on August 31, the series went on hiatus again, planning to return by the end of that year.
-The series came back on January 29, 2018, before going on hiatus again on April 9 of the same year.
-After a five-month hiatus, the manga resumed publication from September 22 to November 26, 2018, before entering another hiatus, its longest one to date.
+Togashi has issued several apologies to readers in Shueisha's Weekly Shōnen Jump for substandard artwork, pledging to redraw certain sections for the tankōbon (collected volume) releases.
+Additionally, the serialization of Hunter × Hunter has been frequently interrupted by hiatuses since 2006, with long intervals between chapter releases.
+After a two-year hiatus ending in June 2014, and joining the English-language Weekly Shonen Jump, the series entered another hiatus two months later.
+Serialization resumed on April 18, 2016, but another hiatus began on June 4, 2016.
+The manga returned on June 26, 2017, only to go on hiatus again on August 31, with plans to return by year's end.
+It resumed on January 29, 2018, before another hiatus commenced on April 9.
+After a five-month hiatus, publication resumed from September 22 to November 26, 2018, before another hiatus began.